mmamontx/ja2-stracciatella-mp/README.md

     - Investigate (and fix if needed) AnimCache memset() crash.
     - Root-cause: how come the animation is not loaded for the client (see in the bottom).
 - Regular priority:
-    - Implement the remaining RPC actions from the client:
+    - Implement the following RPC actions from the client:
         - Opening doors.
         - Picking up items (after ground items are replicated - see below).
         - Interacting with chests and taking/placing items there.
         - Healing.
+        - Loading and unloading ammo.
+    - Replicate ground items.
+    - Multi-selection actions.
+    - Propagate time (including time compressions) from the server to clients.
+- Low priority:
+    - Implement the following RPC actions from the client:
+        - Throwing grenades.
-        - Throwing grenades and knifes.
+        - Throwing knives.
         - Placing charges.
         - Talking (so that the effects of talking propagate to the server).
         - Cutting fences.
+        - Attaching items.
+        - Merging items.
+        - Shopping.
         - Etc.
-    - Replicate ground items.
-    - Multi-selection actions.
-    - Propagate time (including time compressions) from the server to clients.
-- Low priority:
     - Assign every player to a separate squad (first - automatically give a single squad, then - introduce a control so that the server can do it manually and assign multiple squads to a single player).
 Only the server should be able to assign mercs to the squads.
 Prevent selecting and controlling mercs from squads of other players.
     - Verify repetitive starts and connections/disconnections within a single run.
     - Testing: manual and automated.